• Skip to main content

 • Wet your spoon when spreading the rice over the nori sheets - this makes everything a lot easier, I promise.

-• Wet your knife before cutting every slice - I had a tall glass of water and dipped the knife in between every cut.
-This stops the rice from sticking to it, for really clean and neat slices.
-(Oh, and your knife should be really sharp too).
+• Wet your knife before cutting every slice - I have a tall glass of water and dip the knife in between every cut.
+This stops the rice from sticking to it, for really clean, neat slices.

 • Wet your hands when shaping the Nigiri - for the same reason, it stops the rice from sticking to you and everything you touch!